dcunited001/dcunited001.github.io/_posts/2016-05-03-facets-of-greatness-part-1-intro.md

 and it's origins, religions are the accumulation of stories, which impart wisdom and a method for living life.

+In this article, I'll describe other systems of virtues, detailing how they differ from what I've included in this series, which is moreso about the knowledge required to move people to build great things.
+Then I'll provide a summary of each facet, each of which will be further detailed in future articles.
+Then I'll describe some of the general mistakes I've made in the past and explain why it's important to play to appearances.
+I'll elaborate on some of the personal costs of doing so.
+I discuss why wealthy circumstance doesn't always lead to success and explain the kind of psychological natural selection that does seem to lead to it.
+Success and wealth seems to ironically detract and shield us from the experiences that lead to stronger people.
+I'll discuss vulnerability and the paradox of how shielding our individual vulnerabilities makes us weaker as a whole.

 ## Aristotelian Ethics

 ### A Brief Interlude